Electricity and gas services

 |working day||Any day other than a Saturday, Sunday or a public holiday in England and Wales.|

 Most of the terms and conditions set out below apply to all customers but some of them are different where you are a customer who is subject to our deemed terms.
 Our deemed terms apply where we are the supplier of energy to a property registered to us but you have not entered into an express contract with us for example because you have just moved into or otherwise taken responsibility for a property.
-Those terms and conditions that only apply to our deemed customers are set out in section 17.
+Those terms and conditions that only apply to our deemed customers are set out in clause 17.

 1. Our contract